Skip to main contentSkip to article

 • BC Speculation and Vacancy Tax rates (2026 tax year)

-BC SVT rates as currently published.
-For 2019–2025 tax years the rates are 0.5% for Canadian citizens / permanent residents and 2.0% for foreign owners + satellite families.
-A doubling to 1.0% / 3.0% effective for the 2026 tax year was announced in BC budget materials but the operative rate text on the BC government SVT page was not directly verified at the most recent retrieval.
-Confirm against the BC government Speculation and Vacancy Tax rate page before relying on the doubled rates for closing-cost projections; declarations are due March 31 of the year following the tax year.
+BC Speculation and Vacancy Tax rates.
+For the 2019–2025 tax years the rates were 0.5% for Canadian citizens / permanent residents and 2.0% for foreign owners and satellite families.
+Effective for the 2026 tax year the rates double to 1.0% for Canadian citizens / permanent residents and 3.0% for foreign owners and satellite families, as published on the BC government Speculation and Vacancy Tax tax-rates page.
+Declarations are due March 31 of the year following the tax year.

 Effective